KohakuBlueleaf/LyCORIS/README.md

 ### For a1111's sd-webui
-download [Extension](https://github.com/KohakuBlueleaf/a1111-sd-webui-locon) into sd-webui, and then use built-in lora system to run your model.
+download [Extension](https://github.com/KohakuBlueleaf/a1111-sd-webui-lycoris) into sd-webui, and then use LyCORIS model in the extra netowrks tabs.
-**LoHa Model supported**

 **Not For Kohya-ss' Additional Network**